-Nepal is one of the poorest and least developed countries in the world and rural villagers in Nepal directly depend on their natural environment for food, shelter, and income.
-When the local environment is damaged or destroyed, the poor are the first to feel the negative effects.
-Forced to live on marginal lands, they are at greatest risk.
-Without financial resources or the knowledge to manage vulnerable resources in a sustainable way, they often further degrade their lands in order to survive.
-In this way, the problem perpetuates their poverty.
+Nepal is one of the least developed countries in the world.
+Rural communities in Nepal depend on their natural environment for food, shelter, and income.
+When the environment is damaged and trees are cut down, those experiencing poverty are the first to feel the negative effects.

 Eden is working to support poverty alleviation and environmental restoration across Nepal with more than 12 million trees already planted.
 Starting in 2015, Eden has been working in 3 distinct regions across the country, including a partnership with Chitwan National Park, a World Heritage Site in Nepal.
 By partnering with the National Park system, Eden helps protect and create a reforested zone vital to protecting animal habitat.

 - Located in the Western region of Nepal

 - Challenging terrain that is unstable in deforested areas

 - New trees provide great benefits in anchoring the soil and protecting the villages from environmental disasters

 - Located along the Southeastern tip of Nepal, bordering India